 In a deployment with multiple Kea DHCP servers sharing a common lease storage, it may be loaded by any or all of the servers.
-However, one thing to keep in mind is that a server's response to a stat-lease{4/6}-get command will only contain data for subnets known to that server.
-In other words, if subnet does not appear in a server's configuration, it will not retrieve statistics for it.
+However, one thing to keep in mind is that a server's response to a stat-lease {4/6}-get command will only contain data for subnets known to that server.
+In other words, if a subnet does not appear in a server's configuration, Kea will not retrieve statistics for it.

-stat-lease4-get, stat-lease6-get commands
+15.4.10.1 stat-lease4-get, stat-lease6-get Commands